There are many of us dreaming or wishing about becoming our own boss.

 In other words, you see that the small steps you take today are paid off tomorrow.

-You see real results and you know you are on the right path of becoming your own boss.
+You see real results and you know you are on the right path to becoming your own boss.

 Are You Your Own Boss, Already?